“Where?” I was asked when I told the airline employee in the United States where my final destination was after my flight to Barcelona.

 It is the wild horses on the hillsides and summer ski field solitude.

 And it is home to some of the toughest training roads in mainland Europe.
-A true cycling destination, not for the faint of heart.
+A true cycling destination.
+Andorra cycling is not for the faint of heart.

-Around fifty pro riders live in the tiny country, and it’s almost without a doubt you will pass one or two on rides… or they might pass you!
+Around fifty pro riders live in the tiny country, and it’s almost without a doubt you will pass one or two on rides… or they might pass you on one of the many cycling routes in Andorra!

 It might feel discouraging to watch one fly up the climb and disappear into the distance.
 But remember, it’s mostly climbers living up here and they are fully acclimated to the altitude!